 The remainder of the budget is for computer searches, postage, photocopying and local travel to carry out interviews.
+These items can, if necessary, be covered by university research funds or the chief investigator's salary, and hence are not essential to the completion of the project.

-Publications, 1992-
+Publications, 1993-